Piper nigrum L.

-The black pepper many of us use every day to season food has a wide variety of medicinal applications.
+The black pepper many of us use every day to season food has a wide variety applications.
 White pepper has similar but milder effects.
 Ground black pepper (although not peppercorns) can keep food fresh.
 In 1998, the Quarterly Review of Biology reported that ground black pepper killed about 25% of the bacteria that could cause spoilage of food.
 In combination with garlic, allspice, onion, or oregano, black pepper could kill almost all of the bacteria that could cause food to spoil.

 Specific: Consumption of the fruit should not exceed small amounts for use as a spice.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.